christianzski/paper-trader/README.md

 - [Contributors](#Contributors)

 ## Description
-Our project is a paper trading application which allows for users to spend a arbitrary number of cash in exchange for trading and managing stocks.
+Our project is a paper trading application which allows  users to spend an arbitrary amount of cash in exchange for trading and managing stocks.

-This allows for users to be introduced to stock trading, and be able to connect with others.
+This allows users to be introduced to stock trading and be able to connect with others.

 ## How to Download
 First, make sure you have downloaded nodejs and npm.
 If not, run the following commands in a terminal:
 ```
-sudo apt-get install nodejs
+sudo install nodejs
-sudo apt-get install npm
+sudo install npm
 ```
 ### Clone the Repo
 Create a directory and then run the following command in the terminal to clone the repository: